 Drawing from http://www.dmoed.org

-Younkers' main MERLE HAY store had been enlarged in 1963 (in medium gray).
-A second enlargement (in lighter gray) was completed at a later date.
-Sears' was also expanded.
-The mall proper was enlarged as part of the construction of the West Wing (in light gray).
-This project got underway in 1973.
-With the completion of all modifications, in October 1974, the complex encompassed around 1.2 million leasable square feet and housed 137 stores and services.
+Younkers' main store was enlarged in 1963 (in dark gray).
+A second enlargement (medium gray) was completed at a later date.
+Sears was also expanded.
+The mall proper was enlarged with a West Wing (also medium gray).
+With the completion of all modifications, in October 1974, the mall covered around 1.2 million leasable square feet and housed 137 stores and services.
+It was the Hawkeye State's largest shopping complex; a distinction held until August 2004.